ino5/ino5.github.io/README.md

 # web1
-it's my first web hosting.
+this is the things for my first web hosting.

+most of file is copied from 'opentutorials.org'.